Bug report #2151

 However, QGIS could possibly have some smarts to better handle this in the meantime.
 I'll let you decide if you wait for OGR or implement a fix in QGIS.

-#2 Updated by dmorissette - about 11 years ago
+#2 Updated by dmorissette - almost 12 years ago

 I see that you produce a fatal error if duplicates are found, which is way better than silently producing an invalid output.
 However, the day OGR is fixed to automatically rename the fields, QGIS won't be able to benefit from that fix...